Using Your Academic Adviser The Right Way!

 And if they don’t know, then they know how to direct you to the individual who does know.

-In reality, you may be having an altogether different experience with your academic adviser.
+In reality, you may have an altogether unique experience with your academic adviser.

 Perhaps you haven’t made that connection yet.
 Or you have and you’re not necessarily that happy with your choice.